sssuuunnn112233/hello-world/README.md

 # hello-world
-This is for learning.
+This is for learning in oop for 3.
-I'm a freshman in university of China.
-To improve myself, I decided to learn more.